-An online digital audio workstation (DAW) is a music program that runs in a browser.
+An online DAW is a music program that runs in a browser.
 Online DAWs are similar to regular DAWs, but they’re either web-based or app-based and don’t need to be downloaded.
 They’re great for online collaboration and are used for recording, editing, sequencing, and exporting audio and MIDI files.

 Making whole songs in an Internet tab or mobile app was once impossible.
-However, the increasing development of high-quality browser-based DAWs now allows musicians and producers to come up with a number-one hit using nothing but a laptop and online-based music software.
+However, the increasing development of high-quality browser-based DAWs (digital audio workstations) now allows musicians and producers to come up with a number-one hit using nothing but a laptop, an internet connection, and online-based music software.

 Bandlab is a free online DAW designed to bring musicians closer together.
-Bandlab is based around the idea of collaboration; it’s a social music software that allows users to quickly share projects.
+Bandlab is basically a collaboration tool; it’s a social music software that allows users to quickly share projects.
 There’s no limit to the number of available projects, collaborations, and sample storage.

 Loops are a big part of Bandlab’s workflow.
 Users have access to thousands of royalty-free loops and one-hit drum samples, as well as hundreds of MIDI instruments.
 These can be edited, sequenced, and exported with the help of a traditional DAW piano roll.
 Samples can be downloaded and used in different DAWs and music software.

 Truly a modern-day music tool, Bandlab also features algorithmic mastering.

 Soundation is one of the most complete online DAWs in the world.
 It allows for project-sharing, but it’s not centered around the idea of collaboration.
 Soundation’s biggest strengths are its numerous features and advanced performance.